ariel-mitchell/ncjs/README.md

 ## License
 This project is licensed under the MIT license--please see our license file for more information!

+## Inspiration
+The dreariness of scrolling through the whole photo gallery to find ONE picture!

 # NCJS
 LaunchCode LiftOff Project
 Contributors: Nidia Menchaca, Cheri Hutchinson, Jessica S, Samuel Carter